How to Push Back on Bad Ideas (Without Killing Your Career)

 MJ knew that, too.

-So as I watched him sit there—calm, collected, his thumb running over the edge of his wedding band—I wasn’t worried about him getting steamrolled.
+So as I watched him sit there, calm and collected, his thumb running over the edge of his wedding band, I wasn’t worried about him getting steamrolled.

 I was just curious to see how he was going to win.